Mathics3/mathics-development-guide/docs/extending/code-overview/ast.rst

-.. index:: S-expression, AST
+.. index:: M-expression, AST
 .. _ast:

-AST, S-Expression, General List: same thing
+AST, M-Expression, General List: same thing
 ============================================

-The end-result of scanning and parsing is an S-expression, which is a Python object of type ``Expression``.
-In compiler terminology the S-expression is also called an *abstract syntax tree* or AST.
+The end-result of scanning and parsing is an M-expression, which is a Python object of type ``Expression``.
+In compiler terminology the M-expression is also called an *abstract syntax tree* or AST.
 The first leaf of an ``Expression`` is called the "head".

 When the ``Expression`` is to be evaluated, the head should a